bufbuild/protobuf-es/docs/releasing.md

 make set-version SET_VERSION=1.2.3
 ```

-To publish to npmjs.com, make sure you have committed all changes, then run the
+Commit all changes, then run the following command to publish to npmjs.com:
-following command:

 ```bash
 make release
 ```

+Merge the branch into main.

 Make a release at https://github.com/bufbuild/protobuf-es: